 Churches Partner to Double Their Impact in Helping Refugee Girls Create a Better Future

-Old First Presbyterian Church believes so strongly in a program that is helping refugee girls in Oakland that Old First is matching dollar-for-dollar other congregations’ gifts to support the program.
-Churches that participate can double the impact of their gifts.
+Old First Presbyterian Church believes so strongly in a program that is helping refugee and other immigrant girls in Oakland that the church is matching dollar-for-dollar other congregations’ gifts to support the program.

-The Vision Project empowers refugee girls by giving them the skills and support they need to envision their futures in America and redefine what they and their families thought possible for them.
+The program empowers middle school and high school girls by giving them the skills and support they need to envision their futures in America and redefine what they and their families and communities thought possible for them.
 The Vision Project is a program of the International Rescue Committee in Northern California, part of one of the world’s leading refugee aid and resettlement agencies.
-Charity Navigator has awarded the IRC eleven consecutive 4-star ratings.
-The IRC in Northern California launched the Vision Project for refugee girls in Oakland middle schools and high schools in 2017.
+Charity Navigator has awarded the IRC fourteen consecutive 4-star ratings.
+The IRC in Northern California launched the Vision Project for refugee girls in 2017.

-The matching gift offer applies to contributions made by check directly to the IRC and sent to its Oakland office with the Vision Project designated on the memo line:
+The matching gift offer applies to contributions made directly to the IRC Vision Project by check and sent to its Oakland office with the Vision Project designated on the memo line:

 440 Grand Avenue, Suite 500